 When this PBPLDL command is issued, all groups of blocks protected by PBP are permanently protected from program and erase operations and a PBP operation can no longer be used to protect additional groups.

-Issuing of the PBPLD sequence will both protect and lock down the protected group.
+Issuing of PBPLD sequence will both protect and lock down the protected group.
 Each PBP and PBPLDL sequence must be exited using the reset command (FFh).

-The timing diagram in Figure 16 shows the PBP sequence.
+The timing diagram shows the PBP sequence: